ZebraMilk/binary-search-tree/README.md

 - The left subtree of that node is also balanced.
 - The right subtree of that node is also balanced.

-each node has properties like height and depth.
+Each node has properties like height and depth.

 depth = length of the path traversed to arrive at a node

-height
-per specs, largest number of edges from the node to a leaf node of a node = length from the node to the deepest leaf node of a tree = length from the root node to the deepest leaf node
+height = per specs, largest number of edges from the node to a leaf node of a node = length from the node to the deepest leaf node of a tree = length from the root node to the deepest leaf node